staskut/find-the-ship/README.md

     </tr>
 </table>

+Alternatively, you can also write a parser script to read the image labels directly from their corresponding filenames.
+All image filenames are prefixed with a `YYYYMMDD_HHMMSS_` string indicating the date and time of the image creation in YYYY-MM-DD format and HH:MM:SS format, respectively.

 ## Examples

 You can find example Python scripts in the `/examples` directory.
 These scripts were written in late 2017 to early 2018, so they are probably deprecated by now (2025).
-Back then I used a multi-head Convolutional Neural Network (CNN) written in Keras, which you can find in the `/examples/detectorcnn.py` script.
+Back then I used a multi-head Convolutional Neural Network (CNN) written in Keras, which you can find implemented as the `DetectorCNN` class in the `/examples/detectorcnn.py` script.
 This model has an output head for each task, where the first head outputs the probability that the image is non-empty and the four other heads output probability vectors for the ship model, row, column and heading.
+Unfortunately, I forgot to upload the model weights, so sorry about that.

-### Tricks and Challenges
+## Tips and Challenges

 * You can use the `load_samples` function in `/examples/utilities.py` to populate the input and output tensors.
 Note that the input images are loaded in greyscale, as I found it was not necessary to use the color channels.
-* The Fishing-1 and Fishing-2 ship models are sometimes hard to tell apart for me (as a human).
-During the dataset construction I found that I had to write numbers 1 and 2 at the bottom of each wooden model to tell them apart.
-Hence, the dataset may contain be a few image samples of with label Fishing-1 that correspond to Fishing-2, and vice-versa.
+* The Fishing-1 and Fishing-2 ship models are sometimes hard to tell apart.
+During the dataset construction I found that I had to write numbers at the bottom of the models to tell them apart.
+Thus, the dataset may contain be a few image samples labeled as Fishing-1 that correspond to Fishing-2, and vice-versa.
 Nevertheless, the `DetectorCNN` model managed to predict the correct ship model most of the time.
 * The heading of Cruiser-2 is sometimes hard to tell because of the geometry of the model.